jw4590/COVID-19-Timeline-in-Hubei-China/README.md

 - To present, click the present button.
 Drag the slide bar to see the changing data.

 **References**
--The data and information presented are mainly from:
+- The data and information presented are mainly from:
 National Health Commission of the People's Republic of China: http://www.nhc.gov.cn/xcs/xxgzbd/gzbd_index.shtml John Hopkins Coronavirus Resource Center: https://coronavirus.jhu.edu/data/hubei-timeline